nystromb/nystromb.github.io/_posts/2016-01-21-imperative-vs-functional-programming.md

 Then it will use a reduce function, which takes two parameters, a function and a collection.
 So I pass it the `+` function and a range of values `(0 1 2)` and uses the `+` on each of those numbers and returns the result of applying + to every number in the list.

+I think that functional programming has it's place in distributed, concurrent systems.
+By creating immutable data structures, you won't run into certain bugs that will be caused by accessing some shared state.
+One benefit I have come to realize of an imperative style approach is that thinking of objects makes your software act like it is a real life object.
+For example, in a Tic Tac Toe game, you might have a `Board` object that during the course of the game, the board changes, until some end game condition.
+If you were using a functional approach, you might want to return a new game every time you want to call the function to put a move on the board.

-This is a pretty basic example, but the example highlights some of the main differences of both of these programming paradigms.
-In one example, you don't save any data, just input -> transform -> output, while the other was longer and had stored some variables.
-It's long debated whether one is better than the other, but I think they have their specific applications, and you should use the right tool for the job.
+I have highlighted some of the main differences of both of these programming paradigms.
+In one example, you don't save any data, just input -> transform -> output, while the other was longer and contained some stored variables.
+It's long debated whether one is better than the other, but I think they have their specific applications, and you should always use the right tool for the job.
 However, one of the best things about the beauty of Clojure is that it allows for Java interop.
 That means the Clojure can actually use Java classes to perform functions.
-This makes for a extremely powerful functional language.
+This sort of hybrid-OO language makes for a extremely powerful language.